JuliaControl/RobustAndOptimalControl.jl/docs/src/cartpole.md

 ```@example PENDCART
 hinfnorm2(input_comp_sensitivity(sys, controller))
 ```

+!!! note "Hover information"
+    If you plot with the Plotly backend, activated by calling `plotly()` if you have Plotly.jl installed, you can hover the mouse over the Nyquist curve and the gain circles to see frequency information etc. This is not possible when using the default GR backend, used in this documentation.

 Also the gang-of-four indicate rather poor margins:
 ```@example PENDCART
 gangoffourplot(sys, controller, w, xlabel="", sigma=false, titlefont=8)